Actions on positively curved manifolds and boundary in the orbit space: Applications

 \textit{Proof of Corollary~\ref{some-simple}.} Suppose we are given a polar action of $G$ on $M$.
 Then there are singular orbits~\cite[Lemma~2.1]{FGT}.
 In particular we can find $p\in M$ and a positive dimensional isotropy group $G_p$.
 The slice representation at $p$ is polar and has orbit space with non-empty boundary.
 It follows that $p$ projects to the boundary of $X$.

 Conversely, assume $\partial X\neq\varnothing$.
-Due to Scholium~\ref{simple}, $M^G$ is non-empty and $\dim M^G\geq1$; as in the proof of Theorem~\ref{main}, it follows that any component of $M^G$ of positive dimension is contained in $\partial X$.
+Due to Theorem~\ref{simple}, $M^G$ is non-empty and $\dim M^G\geq1$; as in the proof of Theorem~\ref{main}, it follows that any component of $M^G$ of positive dimension is contained in $\partial X$.
 In particular, $G$ has a fixed point $p\in M$ and the isotropy representation $(G,T_pM)$ has orbit space with non-empty boundary.
 In case $G=\SU2$, Tables~1 and~2 say that $T_pM=\C^2$, up to a trivial representation.
 Now $G$ acts transitively on the normal sphere to the component of $M^G$ through $p$, so $M$ is fixed point homogeneous and the result follows from~\cite[Classification Theorem~2.8]{GS}.

-In the other cases, Tables~1 and~2 say that the isotropy representation of $G$ on $T_pM$ is the isotropy representation of a symmetric space, up to a trivial representation.
+In the other cases, Tables~1 and~2 say that the isotropy representation of $G$ on $T_pM$ is the isotropy representation of an irreducible symmetric space, not of Hermitian type, up to a trivial representation.
 It follows from Lemma~\ref{asys} that the normalizer of the principal isotropy group $G_{pr}$ is a finite extension thereof, which means the $G$-action on~$M$ is asystatic and, in particular, polar~\cite{GK}.
 Now we can finish by using~\cite[Theorem~A]{FGT}. \EPf